eleanorstuart/Funnel-Satellite/README.md

 * Within the project folder install the required packages: `$ pip install -r requirements.txt`

 ### Run the development server
-Open 3 terminals, navigate to the project folder, and enter the virtual environment.
+Open 3 terminals.
+In each of them, navigate to the project folder and enter the virtual environment.
 * The first terminal is used to start Redis: `$ redis-server`
 * The second terminal is used to start Celery: `$ celery -A FunnelSatellite worker -B -l INFO`
 * The third terminal is used to start Django: `$ python manage.py runserver`